 Two plastic cases are included in the 10-coin 2000 proof set.
 Five State Quarters, Massachusetts, Maryland, South Carolina, New Hampshire and Virginia in one case.
 Each coin is separated from the other by an overall blue insert with an American flag graphic with white stars.

 Remaining denominations are encased in the other set.
 Lincoln cent, Jefferson nickel, Roosevelt dime, Kennedy half dollar and the newly introduced Sacagawea dollar.
 Each proof coin in both cases is the same alloy as the business (circulation) coins of year 2000.

 An image of the Statue of Liberty in shades of blue is on the box holding the two cases.
-Reverse side of the box is the US flag in blue with the Treasury Seal in white.
+Reverse side of the box is the US flag in blue with the US Mint Seal in white.

 2000 5-Coin State Quarter Proof Set